arnaudbos/i-rant/content/loom-part-2-blocking.md

   width="100%" %}}
 {{< /gallery >}}

-They all seem pretty busy (green means "running" in VisualVM), which is weird!
-We've seen that CPU usage is really low, so our cores don't actually do much in practice.
+They all seem pretty busy (green means "running" in VisualVM), which is weird.
+We've seen that CPU usage is really low, so our cores don't actually do much in practice!

-We must to take a closer look at what those threads actually do.
+We must take a closer look at what those threads actually do.
 Let's get a _thread dump_.

 {{< gallery title="Typical thread from this application" >}}
   {{% galleryimage file="/img/loom/impl1-thread-dump.png"